Wandalen/wLoggerToServer/README.md

 # wLoggerToServer [![Build Status](https://travis-ci.org/Wandalen/wLoggerToServer.svg?branch=master)](https://travis-ci.org/Wandalen/wLoggerToServer)

-Module in JavaScript providing way to send messages to the dedicated server.
+The module in JavaScript provides way to send messages to the dedicated server.
 Logger connects to the server and transfers all incoming/outcoming messages to it using socket.io.